CLIENT – GDPR Policy

 - any data breach

 - access to personal information without the proper authorisatio

 - personal information not kept or deleted securely;

 - removal of personal information, or devices containing personal information (or which can be used to access it), from the Company’s premises without appropriate security measures being in place

 - any other breach of this Policy or of any of the data protection principles set out in paragraph 4.1 above.

 Healthcare Computing places importance on the confidentiality of, and the security arrangements to safeguard personal information about NHS patients held on IT systems owned and managed by our Clients and Customers (data controllers).

-As a contractual obligation we are accredited against the NHS information governance statement of compliance (IGsoc) toolkit on a yearly basis.
+As a contractual obligation we are accredited against Data Security and Protection toolkit on a yearly basis.